 A focus on sugar and salt reduction continues to improve the nutritional profile of products across Own Brand.
-Product reviews and reformulations are underway to ensure we offer customers food and drink products of the highest quality, value and taste while reducing risk nutrients.
+Product reviews and reformulations are underway to ensure we offer customers food and drink products of the highest quality, value and taste This has involved removing more than 30 artificial colours while reducing risk nutrients.